U.S. seen approving DigitalGlobe-GeoEye deal in mid-January

 Dougherty & Co published an investor note on Tuesday saying it did not expect the Justice Department to oppose the merger.

-It noted that the launch of the Pleiades-2 imagery satellite by Astrium, a unit of European aerospace giant EADS, had underscored the fact that earth observation was a competitive global marketplace.
+It noted that the launch of the Pleiades-2 imagery satellite by Astrium, a unit of European aerospace giant EADS EAD.PA, had underscored the fact that earth observation was a competitive global marketplace.

 Dougherty said the merger could close in the first quarter, with DigitalGlobe expected to take up to three weeks to complete the financing needed.